 Hiding in the beautiful Surrey hills, Bockett’s is a working farm: plenty of animals, regularly introduced baby animals, a kitchen garden, and a barn to educate the kids about how a farm works and how they keep animals.
 They can also pet and feed them.
 For the fun part, there’s loads of exciting things to do and even small toddlers can enjoy themselves.
 There’s two different playgrounds, bouncy pillows, pig race, tractor ride and indoor play areas for bad (or too warm) weather.

 We started indoor as we arrived, as the entrance is through the play barn.
-Good luck dragging your small children outside again when they spot the mini John Deer race course and the giant slide.
+Good buy tramadol 50 luck buy tramadol online in canada dragging your small children outside again when they spot the mini John Deer race course and the giant slide.
 After we spent about an hour inside and successfully blocked a tantrum by promising even more playground fun outside, we managed to get out.

 Outside, Bobcat’s favourite was the giant bouncy pillow and the old tractors on the site: he loved sitting on them pretending to drive.
 Of course he had a go on every slide and climbing frame too.
 He loved feeding the animals and he’s favourite were the mini goats.
 He found them really funny 🙂 Mine was the pig race and the giant slide.
 Great fun even for a grown-up (or for your inner child).

 In the Old Barn Tea Room you can stop for a quick meal and buy locally made onion chutney, but make it really quick, as there’s so much to do! ?